 Tatsurō Yamashita is a Japanese singer-songwriter who was one of the first performers of a style of music called “city pop,” which was popular in Japan during the 1970s and ’80s.
 He’s also very well known for this Christmas song, which has become a holiday standard in Japan.
 When you listen to the song, you should recognize some English words, as the refrain of the song is “Silent Night, Holy Night.”
 Don’t let that mislead you, though.
 This song isn’t so much about the religious aspect of the holiday as it is another common theme of Christmas music: missing someone you love.

-Note: Tatsurō Yamashita’s original song isn’t available on Spotify, so we instead included a version performed by the Tokyo Philharmonic Chorus.
+Note: Tatsurō Yamashita’s original song isn’t available on Spotify, so we instead included a version performed by a band called CHEMISTRY.
 If you do want to hear the original, you can easily find it on YouTube.

 “Ocho Kandelikas” by Pink Martini